+Our Austin general contracting experts will help you recognize the differences between the different types of contractors but first, let us begin with what a contractor is.
 A contractor is a person or entity that enters into a contract, or agreement, to perform services.
-Construction contractors are involved in building or repairing property.
+Construction contractors are involved in building or repairing the property.
 An individual or business desiring to build or repair premises would hire a construction contractor.
 The terms of the transaction, such as the overall scope of the project, timeline, price, etc., would be found in the contract entered between the parties.

-There are numerous types of construction contractors, as we’ll discuss below.
+There are numerous types of construction contractors in Austin TX and around the world as we’ll discuss below.
 While each type of contractor is unique, all share some common elements.
-Each type of contractor specializes in specific types of work and knows best how long a project will take, and at what budget.
+Each type of contractor specializes in specific types of work and knows best how long a project will take, and on what budget.

 Choose an Experienced Construction Contractor